ably/specification/specifications/features.md

 - `(RSC6)` `RestClient#stats` function:
   - `(RSC6a)` Returns a `PaginatedResult` page containing `Stats` objects in the `PaginatedResult#items` attribute returned from the stats request
   - `(RSC6b)` Supports the following params:
-    - `(RSC6b1)` `start` and `end` are timestamp fields represented as milliseconds since epoch, or where suitable to the language, Date or Time objects. `start` must be equal to or less than `end` and is unaffected by the request direction
+    - `(RSC6b1)` `start` and `end` are optional timestamp fields represented as milliseconds since epoch, or where suitable to the language, Date or Time objects. `start`, if provided, must be equal to or less than `end` if provided or to the current time otherwise, and is unaffected by the request direction
     - `(RSC6b2)` `direction` backwards or forwards; if omitted the direction defaults to the REST API default (backwards)
     - `(RSC6b3)` `limit` supports up to 1,000 items; if omitted the limit defaults to the REST API default (100)
     - `(RSC6b4)` `unit` is the period for which the stats will be aggregated by, values supported are `minute`, `hour`, `day` or `month`; if omitted the unit defaults to the REST API default (`minute`)
 - `(RSC16)` `RestClient#time` function sends a get request to `rest.ably.io/time` and returns the server time in milliseconds since epoch or as a Date/Time object where suitable
 - `(RSC7)` Sends REST requests over HTTP and HTTPS to the REST endpoint `rest.ably.io`
-  - `(RSC7a)` The header `X-Ably-Version: 1.1` must be included in all REST requests to the Ably endpoint
+  - `(RSC7a)` The header `X-Ably-Version: 1.2` must be included in all REST requests to the Ably endpoint
   - `(RSC7b)` The header `X-Ably-Lib: [lib][.optional variant]?-[version]` should be included in all REST requests to the Ably endpoint where `[lib]` is the name of the library such as `js` for `ably-js`, `[.optional variant]` is an optional library variant, such as `laravel` for the `php` library, which is always delimited with a period such as `php.laravel`, and where `[version]` is the full client library version using [Semver](http://semver.org/) such as `1.0.2`.
 For example, the 1.0.0 version of the Javascript library would use the header `X-Ably-Lib: js-1.0.0`
     - `(RSC7b1)` When it is not possible to send the `X-Ably-Lib` header, such as for `JSONP` requests, the library version should be sent as a query param such as `lib=js-1.0.0`
+  - `(RSC7c)` If the `addRequestIds` client option is enabled, every REST request to Ably should include in a `request_id` query string parameter a random string obtained by url-safe base64-encoding a sequence of at least 9 bytes obtained from a source of randomness.
+This request ID must remain the same if a request is retried to a fallback host per `RSC15`.
+Any log messages associated with the request should include the request ID.
+If the request fails, the request ID must be included in the `ErrorInfo` returned to the user.
 - `(RSC18)` If `ClientOptions#tls` is true, then all communication is over HTTPS.
 If false, all communication is over HTTP however [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) over HTTP will result in an error as private keys cannot be submitted over an insecure connection.
 See `Auth` below
 - `(RSC8)` Supports two protocols:
   - `(RSC8a)` [MessagePack](http://msgpack.org/) binary protocol (this is the default for environments having a suitable level or support for binary data)